 - What will lead to anxiety and unrest?

 Turning to Economic Theory as part of the Knowledge of the West.
 It has led to a massive increase in GNP per capits.
 BUT: has this massive increase in GNP per capita caused a rise in Welfare in the West?
-Serious and detailed research proves Easterlin’s Paradox – despite increase in wealth, “happiness” or “sense of well-being” has not increased in the West.
+Serious and detailed research proves Easterlin’s Paradox (see: Can Money Buy Happiness?) – despite increase in wealth, “happiness” or “sense of well-being” has not increased in the West.
 There is no LONG RUN correlation between happiness and wealth; there is a SHORT RUN strong correlation between the two.
 This creates the Easterlin Paradox – because of CORRECTLY perceived short run benefits, people pursue wealth, but this bring them nothing in the long run.
 As the Quran says, pursuit of the material benefits of this world is the pursuit of an illusion (mata’ul ghuroor).
 See my article: Evaluating the Costs of Growth for a detailed explanation of how economic growth has failed to provide the benefits that it is supposed to.

 Did Modern Knowledge of Social Science in the West prevent the deadly world wars, environmental collapse, extinction of thousands of species, pollution of the oceans and atmosphere, the Global Financial Crise, 100’s of major economic and financial crises, Billions of Hungry People, Massive Inequality, Wars, Injustice, Oppression, Exploitation, AbuGhraib?
 This knowledge does not meet the defining characteristics of useful knowledge.